stolostron/rhacm-docs/troubleshoot/ts_kms_plugin.md

 ### Symptom
 {: #symptom_uuid}

-Failed to create a secret by using the CLI or the {{site.data.keyword.gui}}.
+Failed to create a secret by using the CLI or the console.
 You see the error `Internal error occurred: rpc error: code = Unknown desc = Bad Request: Request requires valid Instance Header containing a valid UUID`.

 ### Cause
 {: #cause_uuid}